maclav3/cleanarch-hegaxon-demo/_exercises/02-implement-returning-books/README.md

 In this project, we have a very naïve approach to DI, coding all dependency injection by hand.
 However, as the project is still very simple, all that is required is make sure that `Service.App.Commands` has the `Return Book` command handler instantiated through the constructor that the app layer should be exposing.

+### The solution

+See solution.patch for a `git` patch that demonstrates a sample solution.